NNPDF/pineappl/docs/installation.md

     cargo --version

-This should show a version that 1.54 or newer.
-If you do not have `cargo` or it is too old, go to <https://www.rust-lang.org/tools/install> and follow the instructions there.
+This should show a version that is at least 1.54.
+If you do not have `cargo` or if it is too old, go to <https://www.rust-lang.org/tools/install> and follow the instructions there.

 Next, install the command-line interface (CLI) by choosing either the *release* or *development version* below.
 In both cases the binary `pineappl` will be